BBC Radio Sheffield: Technical

 The 94.7 FM signal is broadcast from the Chesterfield transmitter at Unstone and serves Derbyshire, parts of Nottinghamshire and the East of South Yorkshire.
 It broadcasts DAB on 11C multiplex (same as Crosspool transmitter) for the Chesterfield and North Derbyshire area.
 It also broadcasts DTR for Chesterfield for Freeview TV channel 716 on UHF 26-514 MHz on the BBCA multiplex.

 A DAB signal is broadcast from the Clifton transmitter (next to the M18 east of Rotherham) to serve Rotherham, Doncaster, Worksop and surrounding areas.
 Another DAB signal is broadcast from Ardsley transmitter east of Barnsley to serve Barnsley, Dearne Valley and parts of West Yorkshire.
 Plus, its DAB signals are also broadcast from the Clarborough transmitter near Retford to cover parts of North Nottinghamshire and strengthen signals from the Clifton transmitter.
 The three transmitters use the Bauer South Yorkshire 11C multiplex (same as Crosspool and Chesterfield transmitters).

 The Emley Moor transmitter broadcasts DTR for Freeview TV channel 716 for Yorkshire, Derbyshire and parts of Lincolnshire on UHF 47-682 MHz the BBCA multiplex.
 Other local TV transmitters such as Crosspool relay their signal from Emley Moor.
+BBC Radio Sheffield is also broadcast on Freeview channel 716 from the Belmont transmitting station too.

 The station also streams online via BBC Sounds.

 While the FM, DAB and Freeview transmissions of BBC Radio Sheffield officially cover North Nottinghamshire, including the district of Bassetlaw which includes the towns of Retford and Worksop, editorially, news output is covered by BBC Radio Nottingham via its radio and internet news and social media channels, despite the area being officially outside the coverage area of BBC Radio Nottingham.

 In its early years, Radio Sheffield transmitted from Rotherham (Boston Castle) on 95.0 MHz FM.
 This was discontinued when a powerful transmitter opened at Holme Moss serving much of South Yorkshire on 97.4 MHz, later changing to its current 104.1 MHz (97.4 MHz was then passed to Radio Hallam).

 The ownership of FM radios was low when Radio Sheffield began broadcasting on FM only in 1967.
 However, most people could receive AM (medium wave (MW) and long wave (LW)) and, in response to the impending competition of commercial radio which would also broadcast on MW (Radio Hallam started in 1974), Radio Sheffield began transmitting in late 1973 on 1034 kHz (290 metres) MW – this changed to 1035 kHz in 1978.
 This was broadcast from the Broadfield Road transmitter in Sheffield (behind Heeley swimming baths) and served South Yorkshire, Derbyshire, Nottinghamshire and parts of Lincolnshire and West Yorkshire.
 The MW broadcasts were discontinued on 27 May 2021.